CIHAM-HTR/Fabliaux/README.md

 CC-BY 4.0

-## Description

-Complete here

 ## Transcription guidelines

 The data follow the standards recommended by the CREMMALAB project, see Ariane Pinche.
 Transcription Guide for 10th to 15th Century Manuscripts.
-2022. ⟨hal-03697382⟩
+2022. âŸ¨hal-03697382âŸ©

 ## Sources

-Complete here.
+Manuscripts List :

+Paris, BnF, fr.
+837